LunarWatcher/doesnotfail2ban/README.md

 curl -L https://raw.githubusercontent.com/LunarWatcher/doesnotfail2ban/master/scripts/install.sh | bash
 ```

 To automatically download and run the script.
+This will download the source, compile it, and install it to /opt/dnf2b, along with copying the etc folder into /etc (along with a systemd service for your convenience).

+Note that before the service can be started, `config.local.json` needs to be created.
+This is documented in docs/Config.md.

 ## License?